 The graphical correlation options enable you to create tables and charts by joining two or more existing queries based on a common field.
 This allows you to enrich query and graph data with information from multiple data tables.

 Create cross-search charts

 The queries must be open and they must contain fields with shared values for a join to be possible.
-You can access the correlation charts by clicking Additional tools (the gear icon) and then selecting Graphical correlation from the query window toolbar.
+You can access the correlation charts by clicking the gear icon on the toolbar and then selecting Graphical correlation.